St. Pete-Clearwater International Airport (PIE)

 Suncoast Beach Trolley

 Explore St. Pete/Clearwater’s beach communities stretching from Clearwater Beach to Indian Rocks Beach, Indian Shores, Redington Shores, North Redington Beach, Redington Beach, Madeira Beach, St. Pete Beach and Pass-a-Grille.
-You can board the trolley at the Park Street Terminal in Downtown Clearwater, or at any trolley stop along the beachfront route.
-Trolleys arrive every 20 to 30 minutes between 5 a.m. and 10 p.m.
-Check the website for ticket fares (tip: affordable full-day unlimited ride passes are also available).
-Note that children ages five or younger can ride for free with an adult.
+You can board the Suncoast Beach Trolley at the Park Street Terminal in Downtown Clearwater, or at any trolley stop along the beachfront route.
+Trolleys run every 15 minutes between 6 a.m. and 8 p.m. and every 30 minutes from 8 p.m. to midnight.
+Check the website for updated information and ticket fares.
+Children ages 8 or younger can ride for free with an adult.

 Rideshare

-Ridesharing services are easy and affordable ways to travel around town.
-It’s almost second nature these days to use your phone to “call” an Uber or Lyft.
-Download the apps before you arrive in St. Pete/Clearwater so you’re all set to request your ride when you get here.
+Ridesharing services such as Uber and Lyft are easy and affordable ways to travel around town.
+Download the apps ahead of time so you’re all set to request your ride when you arrive in St. Pete-Clearwater.

 Parking access and cost varies depending on where you are in the area.
 St. Pete, for example, has several parking garages that offer easy access to the downtown area.
 If you decide to use street parking, you’ll find that many downtown St. Pete streets have metered parking; the easiest way to use the meters is to download the ParkMobile app on your phone, but you can also use a credit card or coins to pay.
 Find more information on parking in downtown St. Pete.